-Prince William County votes to rename Stonewall Jackson schools in Manassas
+Virginia county votes to rename Stonewall Jackson schools

 Jackson, an instructor at the Virginia Military Institute prior to the Civil War led the Confederates to a win against Union forces in Manassas during one of the war’s first major battles in July 1861.
 He died less than two years later after being wounded in battle in nearby Spotsylvania County and is buried near his former home in Lexington, Va.

-A statue of Jackson on display in Richmond, Va., the former capital of the Confederacy, is among several Confederate monuments in the city vandalized during recent nationwide unrest sparked by the racially charged death of George Floyd, a black man killed by police last month in Minneapolis, Minnesota.
+A statue of Jackson on display in Richmond, Va., the former capital of the Confederacy, is among several Confederate monuments in the city vandalized during recent nationwide unrest sparked by the racially charged death of George Floyd, a Black man killed by police last month in Minneapolis.

 Confederate statues in some other cities have been removed or toppled following Floyd’s killing on May 25, as have other monuments and tributes honoring controversial historical figures.